 Testicular cancer is one of the most treatable and survivable types of cancer if detected early.
 Testicular cancer occurs when cells of one or both testicles become cancerous.

 Cancer recurrence happens when cancer returns after treatment and after a period when no cancer could be detected.
 The timeframe of recurrence can vary.
 Cancer may return where it previously occurred or in another part of the body.

 Sarcomas are cancers of connective tissue.
-They are divided into groups based on if they arise in soft tissue or bone.
+They fall into groups based on whether they arise in soft tissue or bone.